 If you are sent a bill for any of the services you received and are uncertain whether you should pay, you should contact the University’s Office of the Bursar at 773-702-8000 or firstname.lastname@example.org.

 The plan year for insurance coverage under the University Student Health Insurance Plan (U-Ship) runs from September 1 – August 31.
-You are automatically enrolled for the summer quarter during the summers between your first and second year and your second and third year.
+If you paid for U-SHIP coverage for all three quarters (Autumn/Winter/Spring), you are automatically enrolled for the summer quarter each year.
 Questions about your coverage should be directed to email@example.com or to the on-campus U-Ship coordinators at (773) 834-4543.

 To do this, complete a Mid-year Petition to add or waive the insurance for self or dependent (petitions are available at studenthealth.uchicago.edu) and submit the petition and proof of the triggering event (birth, marriage, etc.) to: